sailscastshq/docs.sailscasts.com/docs/sails-ai/getting-started.md

 # Getting started

 Sails AI is a multi-provider AI hook for Sails.js.
-It gives you a clean, ergonomic API to chat and stream with any LLM provider — Ollama, Cloudflare Workers AI, OpenAI, Anthropic, or your own.
+It exposes `sails.ai.chat()` and `sails.ai.stream()` across configured LLM providers such as Ollama, Cloudflare Workers AI, OpenAI, Anthropic, or a custom adapter.

-The hook uses an **adapter pattern** (similar to Sails Pay): you install the core hook, pick an adapter for your provider, configure it, and call `sails.ai.chat()` or `sails.ai.stream()`.
-Swap providers by changing one line of config.
+The hook uses an **adapter pattern**: install the core hook, add an adapter for the provider you want, configure it, and call `sails.ai.chat()` or `sails.ai.stream()`.

 ## Install the hook